azazdeaz/vinery-lab/README.md

  - Fully reproducible scene generation
  - Leaves are modelled as detailed meshes to enable depth perception based workflows
  - Performance tuning.
 LoD and mesh variance are configurable to support low-end hardware and large vineyards
- - Every plant, shoot and leaf is an addressable prim, while the meshes behind them are shared
+ - Every plant, shoot and leaf is an addressable prim
- - Trellis wires: a fruiting wire along the cordons and paired catch wires above it, strung post to post down every row
- - Ships with static colliders — the ground as its own mesh, posts and trunks as capsules; the ground also carries its grid spacing, which Newton collides as a height field
- - Stray shoots — a share of the canopy the trellis failed to hold, leaning out into the alley or over the top wire — are exported as deformable curves a robot pushes aside, simulated by Newton's VBD solver alongside the rigid scene
- - Cover crops and weeds — a spontaneous, sown or drilled cover down the alleys, every second one bare if you like, at whatever height the last mowing left it; and under the vines the weeds a sprayed, hoed, mown or untouched strip actually grows, tilted by the season
+ - Flexible stray shoots that the robot can push aside
+ - Cover crops and weeds

 ## Upcoming features
- - Optinally use PointInstancer to spawn organs without a unique prim path
+ - Optionally use PointInstancer to spawn organs without a unique prim path
  - Simulate human workers and other safety critical scenarios
+ - Install from PyPI
+ - More detailed cover crop and weed definitions

 ## Planned features
  - Reconstruct real vineyard parcels from EU vineyard-register data, public orthophotos, and regional DTMs
  - Support multiple vine-training systems
  - RTK-GNSS data generation
  - GeoJSON and TASKDATA.xml export
+ - **Share what you need for your project :rocket:**

 ## Quick commands to demo